Claire History, Family Crest & Coats of Arms

 - Nina Claire Snaith, British mathematician at the University of Bristol

-- H. Claire Poole, American Democrat politician, Delegate to Democratic National Convention from New Jersey, 1988
+- H. Claire Poole, American Democratic Party politician, Delegate to Democratic National Convention from New Jersey, 1988

 Related Stories +